 Don’t get me wrong.
 A boat requires time and money.
 But we are intentional about how we spend those when maintaining our floating home.

-READ NEXT: Our article Cost of Living on a Sailboat that breaks down expenses by category.
+READ NEXT: Our article on the cost of living on a sailboat breaks down expenses by category.

 13. Appreciation for Nature

 Living in the Colorado Rockies for over a decade, it was easy to love the outdoors.
 But living on the water creates a deeper connection.

 You wake up to the water lapping on the boat.
 The sun dances off the waves, throwing reflections across the cabin.

 Walking outside at anchor and seeing the birds hunting for breakfast is a morning routine.
 And a sea turtle drifting by for a visit is not uncommon.
 Even relying on the sun for power and the wind to travel is part of the lifestyle.

 All these experiences bring you closer to nature and beg you to slow down, breathe, and take it in.

 It doesn’t matter how much you love your significant other.
 If you live on a boat together, you will be looking for some “me time.”

 When you sleep, eat, shop, travel, and take care of a boat as a team, that’s a lot of togetherness.